 What to know before you refinance with a private lender

 The benefits of a federal loan will be lost once you refinance with a private lender, including the potential ability to defer payments and the ability to switch to a more flexible, income-driven repayment plan.
 The ability to qualify for the Public Service Loan Forgiveness program would also be lost.

-Loans most likely to benefit from refinancing are Grad PLUS and Parent PLUS loans that bear relatively high interest rates, ranging from 6% to 9% depending on the year the loan was taken.
+Loans most likely to benefit from refinancing are Grad PLUS and Parent PLUS loans, which have high interest rates relative to other similar loans, ranging from 6% to 9% depending on the year the loan was taken.